Runner Management

 Does this work for all communication into the remote data center?

-The Runner will handle Node Step execution.
+At this time, the Runner will execute Node Executor and File Copier steps.
+This includes node steps such as Remote Command, Inline Script, Script File, and Copy File, as well as commands executed from the Commands tab.
 Node Sources, Health Checks, and other communication are not included in this version of the Runner.

 Not at this time.
 To dynamically update nodes use custom scripting and the APIs to update the node lists remotely.